A DEEPER DIVE into the Mystery of Christmas

 How will he put the covenant in their minds and hearts?

 Simple.
-By making the commands of the New Covenant (meaning the things you need to do to live under it) so simple that anyone can easily remember all of them, and by making them so that the hearts of the people tell them how to honor those covenants.
+By making the commands of the New Covenant (meaning the things you need to do to live under it) so simple that anyone can easily remember all of them (put the in their minds), and by making them so that the hearts of the people tell them how to live honor the commands of the covenant.
+The commands, as we will see, are “love.”

 “…This cup is the New Covenant in my blood, which is poured out for you….”
 (Luke 22:20)

-That was the cup of wine traditionally drunk by Jews at Passover.
-Jesus was saying he was the fulfillment of Jewish Passover when a lamb was slaughtered for salvation in each family.
+He was referring to the cup of wine traditionally drunk by Jews at Passover.
+Jesus was saying he was the fulfillment of Jewish Passover when a lamb was slaughtered for salvation of each family in Israel.
 He was now the lamb that was slaughtered.
-The Passover was always all about him.
+He was claiming that Passover was always all about him, an audacious claim if not true.

 That is why the next verse in the passage just quoted about the New Covenant says,